 Notably, Bing SERP “extras” are becoming increasingly effective and Bing seems to be always adding more types of answer boxes and Snapshots in an effort to catch up to Google.

 One unique aspect of Bing is Bing Rewards.
 When signed in, users earn points for each Bing search that can be redeemed for games, movies, apps, gift cards, and sweepstakes entries.

-As stated earlier, Yahoo is considered an internet portal, rather than a search engine, with web search as one of the portal’s key features.
+Yahoo is considered an internet portal, rather than a search engine, with web search as one of the portal’s key features.
 Yahoo’s homepage is much more decorated and interactive than Google or Bing and includes a vast array of products and features that connect a user to news, shopping, travel, email, Tumblr, Flikr, and much more.